Divorce is a personal decision to be undertaken with great care and consideration.

 It’s clear to most that in cases of abuse, neglect, control, lack of respect, and poor communication, these hardships can lead to divorce.
 However couples also need to understand another crucial point.

-When considering divorce, there are more gray areas then there are black and white.
+When considering divorce, there are more gray areas than black and white.
 Financial stressors, irreconcilable challenges, meddling extended families, and cultural differences can all weigh a couple down and may necessitate divorce.

 When considering the possibility of divorce, begin by examining yourself.
 This means first learning to embrace that you have faults and you’re work in progress.
 Make internal changes first to ensure you’re fulfilling your end of the marriage contract.